architect/arc.codes/src/views/docs/en/guides/frontend/cors.md

 Cross-origin resource sharing (CORS) is a mechanism that that uses additional HTTP headers to tell browsers to give a web application running at one origin access resources from another domain outside the domain from which the first resource was served.
 A web page may freely embed cross-origin images, stylesheets, scripts, iframes, and videos.

+With CORS implemented, you can now make full use of your `app.arc` application within your existing static sites or client-side applications.

+This is a great way to ease into using cloud functions, or adding backend functionality to an otherwise static site.

 ```javascript
 // /public/index.mjs